Mullica Hill Historic Walking Tour

 R. A. Byrnes asparagus crate label, Mullica Hill

 R. A. Byrnes asparagus label, Mullica Hill.
-The firm packed produce here and ran trucks from Massachusetts to Washington.
+The firm packed produce here and ran trucks from Massachusetts to Washington, D.C.

-Next on the Tour Stop 5 · Old Eagle Hotel Turn around and walk south on Main back toward the museum About a 6-minute walk (0.3 miles south on Main).
-Stop 3 · The Gaunt House
+Next on the Tour Stop 5 · Old Eagle Hotel Cross to the east side of South Main at the Old Mill traffic light, then walk south along the storefronts back toward the museum About a 6-minute walk (0.3 miles south on Main).
+Take a Break Eat & Shop on Main Street › Restaurants, antiques, bakeries, and shops along the tour route Stop 3 · The Gaunt House

 Tell us what you saw